Aleida Núñez’s romance has brought out the worst in people

 In the network there are websites that encourage this activity, hilarious social media accounts that ironize about it, and very serious definitions that explain the term in detail.
 In fact, a note in El Tiempo, from Bogotá, defines them as “men between the ages of 45 and 60 who offer women between the ages of 18 and 25 financial compensation in exchange for their company, a stable relationship or a sexual encounter.
 They are known as sugar babies”.

-The description does not fit the relationship that Aleida Núñez maintains with her current partner, who is only 10 years older than her, and although he is said to be a multimillionaire, it is also clear that Aleida is not a young girl and that she has been working for many years. the entertainment industry.
+The description does not fit the relationship that Aleida Núñez has with her current partner, who is only 10 years older than her, and although he is said to be a multimillionaire, it is also clear that Aleida is not a young girl and that she has been working for many years in the entertainment industry.
 Once again it seems that the creators of memes went overboard making fun of something that should be common: a couple that meets and establishes a relationship.

 How it affects your child